andrew/ultimate-awesome/README.md

 - [awesome-jupyter-widgets](https://github.com/nicole-brewer/awesome-jupyter-widgets) - A curated list of awesome Jupyter widget packages and projects.
 - [awesome-obsidian-vault](https://github.com/obsidian-pkm-vault/awesome-obsidian-vault) - Awesome list of obsidian vaults.
 - [awesome-astronomy-tools](https://github.com/OttoStruve/awesome-astronomy-tools) - A collection of awesome tools, resources and shiny toys for astronomy research.
-- [awesome-protein-design-software](https://github.com/pansapiens/awesome-protein-design-software) - A collection of software for protein structure prediction and design.
 - [awesome-hacker-news](https://github.com/phil-r/awesome-hacker-news) - :newspaper: More awesome hacker news!.
 - [awesome-coding-by-voice](https://github.com/rafaotetra/awesome-coding-by-voice) - A list of videos, papers, tools, APIs and projects about coding by voice.
 - [awesome-realm](https://github.com/realm/awesome-realm) - A curated list of awesome Realm resources, libraries, tools and applications.
+- [awesome-qubes](https://github.com/samogod/awesome-qubes) - :tada: A curated list of awesome things related to Qubes operating system.
 - [awesome-ai-saas](https://github.com/sarat9/awesome-ai-saas) - List of handy AI gpt tools and apps for every day life.
 - [awesome-app-js](https://github.com/soixantecircuits/awesome-app-js) - This document list all the JavaScript libs used at Soixante circuits.
 They are compatible with Webpack and run in the browser and / or node only.
 - [awesome-latest-LLM](https://github.com/stardust-coder/awesome-latest-LLM) - 最新LLMの一覧を作成します.